nteract/papermill/CONTRIBUTING.md

 We are an open and friendly community.
 Everybody is welcome.

 We encourage friendly discussions and respect for all.
-No exceptions.
+There are no exceptions.

 All contributions are equally important.
 Documentation, answering questions, and fixing bugs are equally as valuable as adding new features.